torbsd/torbsd.github.io/docs/obsd-bbb.md

 pin 5: white

-Using the USB power, boot the BBB, holding down the small button next to the xxxslot to
+Using the USB power, boot the BBB, holding down the small button next to the microSD slot, which is labeled S2 to the side.

 The install target will be the eMMC storage on the BBB, and the microSD slot can be empty or used for other purposes.
 The 4GB of storage provided by the eMMC is more than adequate for full OpenBSD install.

-Earlier versions of OpenBSD's armv7 platform were restricted by slow input/output speeds to the eMMC, but this has been resolved.
+###Installing OpenBSD to the BeagleBone###

+The Bea

 ###Maintenance###

 As with other operating systems, both the base operating system and the applications require regular updates.
-OpenBSD provides simple mechanisms for updating both. [syspatch 8](http://man.openbsd.org/syspatch) enables painless binary security patching. [pkg_add](http://man.openbsd.org/pkg_add) with the [-u](http://man.openbsd.org/pkg_add#u) option should update the packages.
+OpenBSD provides simple mechanisms for updating both. [syspatch 8](http://man.openbsd.org/syspatch/) enables painless binary security patching. [pkg_add](http://man.openbsd.org/pkg_add/) with the [-u](http://man.openbsd.org/pkg_add#u) option should update the packages.
 At this point, the full /usr/ports tree needs to be populated and updated for package updates.

 In this case, net/tor is the critical application to keep updated.
 First update the ports tree, then update the port.